-Femoral/Sciatic Nerve Block Information
+Interscalene Nerve Block Information

-Your surgeon may request this nerve block for post-operative pain relief in surgical procedures involving the knee.
-The femoral nerve block controls the pain on the front of the knee.
-A sciatic nerve block controls pain behind the knee.
+Your surgeon may request this nerve block for post-operative pain relief in surgical procedures involving the shoulder and upper arm.

-Benefits: Significant to total pain relief following extensive surgeries involving the knee.
+Benefits: Significant to total pain relief following extensive surgeries involving the shoulder and upper arm.
 Additional benefits include: decreased pain medication requirements, reduced incidence of nausea and vomiting, lighter general anesthetic and potentially early discharge home.

-Normal course and expected side effects: A numb and weak leg is expected for approximately 12-20 hours after the surgery, but can last up to 24 hours in some cases.
+Normal course: A numb and often immobile shoulder and upper arm is expected for approximately 8 - 12 hours after the surgery, but can last up to 24 hours in some cases.
 The duration of the numbness can vary and is dependent on the type of local anesthetic used, additives and individual variation.
-In certain cases, the anesthesiologist will leave a catheter in place to allow for a continuous dose of local anesthetic to be administered for up to 2-3 days after surgery.
+In certain cases, the anesthesiologist will leave a catheter in place allowing for a continuous dose of local anesthetic to be administered for up to 2-3 days after surgery.